home-assistant/operating-system/Documentation/configuration.md

 ### Kernel-Module

 The kernel module folder `/etc/modules-load.d` is persistent and you can add your configuration files there.
 See [Systemd modules load][systemd-modules].
+You can add the modules configuration files in `/etc/modprobe.d` that is also persistent.

 ### Udev rules